OBIS-DataScience/knn-clustering/README.md

 - Test set accuracy: ~0.623.
 - Sample test cases demonstrate the model's ability to predict heart disease likelihood based on input features.

-## Conclusion

-This project offers insights into heart disease prediction using data analysis and a K-Nearest Neighbors classification model.
-The model shows reasonable accuracy, but further optimization and evaluation are possible.
-Additional metrics, feature engineering, and model selection can enhance predictive performance.

-For more details and code, please refer to the Jupyter Notebook or Python script in this repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-We acknowledge the source of the heart disease dataset and the tools and libraries used for this analysis and modeling.

 ## Exploratory Data Analysis (EDA)